 Duty to Provide Notice of Motions.

-Unless otherwise directed by the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, or these Rules, the Clerk is authorized to designate the parties who must serve notice on creditors and other parties in interest when notice is required under the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, or these Rules.
-Unless otherwise specified by the Court, the movant must give at least 7 days’ notice of any hearing, and file a certificate of service prior to the deadline for the filing of objections.
+Unless otherwise directed by the Bankruptcy Code, the Bankruptcy Rules, or these Rules, the Clerk is authorized to designate the parties who must serve notice on creditors and other parties in interest when notice is required under the Bankruptcy Code, the Bankruptcy Rules, or these Rules.
+Unless otherwise specified by the Court, a movant must give at least seven days’ notice of any hearing and file a certificate of service prior to the deadline for the filing of objections.
 See also Vt.
 LBR 9013-6(a).
 Failure to serve timely and proper notice may result in (1) dismissal of the motion, (2) no action on the motion, and/or (3) an order directing the movant to pay costs if a party is prejudiced by the movant’s failure to serve the motion timely and properly.
 See also Vt.
 LBR 9013-6(g).

 Chapter 12 and 13 Plans.

-The Clerk will give notice of the time fixed for objecting to the first chapter 12 or 13 plan filed in a case.
-By contrast, the debtor’s attorney (or the debtor, if pro se) must give notice of the time fixed for objecting to any subsequently filed amended plan or modified plan.
+The Clerk will give notice of the time fixed for objecting to the first chapter 12 or 13 plan the debtor filed in a case.
+By contrast, the debtor’s attorney (or the debtor, if pro se) must give notice of the time fixed for objecting to any subsequently filed amended plan or modified plan the debtor files.

 Clerk will Provide Master Mailing List.